billfitzgerald/infosec-primer/getting_started.md

 </figure>
 </div>

 The proxy settings are at the bottom of the network settings screen.
-Enable manual proxy settings and enter the network address found in the previous steps, and the port number as shown below (using the address found in step C4.3.1).
+Enable manual proxy settings and enter the network address found in the previous steps, and the port number as shown below.

 <div align="center">
 <figure>